15 Great Freelance Jobs Websites

 14. Smashing Jobs

 Smashing Jobs (by Smashing Magazine) focuses mostly on full-time and freelance work for programmers and designers.
 However, jobs in other categories do occasionally pop up.
 Posters pay to post their jobs, which means you’ll find a nice selection of quality leads for free.

 Craigslist might just be the granddaddy of all job search websites, but it’s also the most difficult website to use.
 You’ll find jobs of every shape and size—and you’ll also find some scams.
 The biggest challenge, aside from spotting scams, is searching for jobs with Craigslist’s clunky regional interface.
 To browse Craigslist effectively, you’ll need to be on the lookout for cities in which your particular industry happens to be booming.

 When it comes to websites that will help you find work, this list only scratches the surface.
+Some platforms offer advanced features such as retainer fees which add more reliability to your work.
 The Internet is a big place and it’s absolutely packed with opportunities for the freelancers willing to find them.
 If you’ve created a professional profile that showcases your skills with a well-rounded portfolio and a great blurb about yourself, then these freelance websites can be your oyster!

 Join thousands of business-savvy entrepreneurs on our mailing list.